-Spanish real estate is experiencing explosive growth at the moment and is a great investment if you have cash parked at the bank.
+Spanish real estate was experiencing explosive growth before the COVID-19 crisis and was quite a good investment if you had cash parked at the bank.

 The easiest way to invest in Spanish real estate, starting from only €50, is to use the Housers platform.
 It is the largest online real-estate crowdfunding platform in Southern Europe and allows you to invest in property from any part of the world.